Bennett-Skinner/SkinnerPudritzCloutier2025-MR-curves/README.md

 # SkinnerPudritzCloutier2025-MR-curves
-Mass-Radius curves created using the planetary interior structure model presented in Skinner et al. (2025)
+Mass-Radius curves created using the planetary interior structure model presented in Skinner, Pudritz, and Cloutier (2025, in prep).
+To be submitted to MNRAS imminently.
+NOTE THAT THESE CURVES HAVE NOT YET UNDERGONE PEER REVIEW, however they represent our finished model before submission.

 FORMATTING: